Without preparing entire judgment, judge can't pronounce its concluding portion in open court: SC | Law-Order

 The top court said the defence taken by the judge that the lack of experience and the inefficiency on the part of the stenographer has to be blamed was entirely unacceptable.

-''But unfortunately, the High Court not only accepted this panchatantra story, but also went to the extent of blaming the administration for not examining the stenographer as a witness.
+''But unfortunately, the High Court not only accepted this panchatantra (a false or improbable account) story, but also went to the extent of blaming the administration for not examining the stenographer as a witness.
 Such an approach is wholly unsustainable. ''If it was the case of the respondent that the entire blame lay upon the stenographer, it was for him to have summoned the stenographer as a witness.
 The High Court unfortunately reversed the burden of proof,'' the bench said.

 ''We have not come across a case where the High Court, while setting aside an order of penalty, has held that there shall not be any further inquiry against the delinquent. ''But in this case, the High Court has done exactly the same, creating a new jurisprudence,'' the bench said.